 General contractor license requirements in Connecticut

-There are no specific education or training requirements to earn a general contractor license.
+There are no education or training requirements to earn a general contractor license.
 Connecticut’s DCP will consider your professional references and current and past construction projects when reviewing your application, but there are no specific work experience requirements for a major contractor license.

 The DCP does not provide estimates on processing times for general contractor license applications.
 However, they recommend submitting your application through their online portal since online applications are generally processed faster than mailed applications.

-Connecticut general contractor license renewal requirements
+General contractor license renewal requirements

 The DCP recommends renewing your license online using your user ID and password or the Fast Track Renewal PIN included in the renewal notice.
 You must pay a $500 license renewal fee each year.